OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

 ..
 HB comment: this quickstart is getting kinda long, maybe retire this section.

 Now let's create a new map.
-First set the *computational region* to the default bounds with :menuselection:`Settings --> Region --> Set region`, ticking "*Set from default region*", and clicking [*Run*].
+First set the *computational region* to the default bounds with :menuselection:`Settings --> Computational region --> Set region`, ticking "*Set from default region*", and clicking [*Run*].
 Next select :menuselection:`Raster --> Generate surfaces --> Fractal surface` from the menu (it's near the bottom);